harryadel/AI-ML-Driven-Companies-In-Egypt/README.md

 # AI/ML Driven Companies In Egypt

 This repository is intented to aid aspiring AI/ML enthusiasts by providing a list of companies working in such fields.
 However, this is a mere starting point, you need to put in your own work and lookup companies thoroughly to grasp the underlying tech used.
+Cold email people, reach out to the HR or Developers on linkedin.
+Be creative and most importantly polite!